dettier/node-modules-graph/README.md

 After that you can call methods on `modulesGraph` object to get dependencies and dependant modules for any module.
-All methods accept `filepath` parameter that should be the absolute path to module.
+All methods accept `filepath` parameter that should be the absolute path to module and return an array of absolute paths to related modules.

 ```
 result = modulesGraph.getImmediateDependencies(filepath);